tasitlabs/tasit-sdk/packages/docs/docs/ProjectLayout.md

 _For those familiar with Ethereum, here are some details about the scope of each of the packages in this project and what they're built with._

-### sdk
+### tasit
-This package exports the child packages below as a single export for convenience.
+This package (the Tasit SDK) exports the child packages below as a single export for convenience.

 ### account
 An abstraction around [ethers.js](https://github.com/ethers-io/ethers.js) utilities for creating a new Ethereum account